 What Can You Expect From This Guide?

-Directly using our own experiences, we know what you can’t miss on your first visit and what you can leave for next time.
+We know from first hand experience what you can’t miss on your first visit to San Francisco and what you can leave for next time.

-We’re going to show you 15 of the best things to do on your first trip to SF and how you can efficiently fit them all into 3 amazing days.
+We’re going to show you 15 of the best things to do on your first trip to San Francisco and how you can efficiently fit them all into 3 amazing days.

 You will find restaurant recommendations, hotel recommendations and of course a complete 3 day walkthrough hitting the top city highlights.